New coral reef discovered in Pacific Ocean — undamaged by climate change | CBC News

-This coral reef has only just been discovered, and it's undamaged by climate change
+This huge coral reef has only just been discovered, and it's undamaged by climate change

 Discovery of reef, deeper than most, suggests there may be more unknown large reefs in oceans